heeplr/rpi-cookstrap/README.md

 ```

-*~/.bootstrap.cfg* will be included after the project specific
-*bootstrap.cfg* and will override settings accordingly.
-(Also, *~/.bootstrap-plugins* can contain user plugins and
- *~/.bootstrap-dist* user distfiles.
-They will also override
- project plugins or distfiles.)

 Now run ```./bootstrap.sh``` again (repeat from step 2 from above)
 to create the image with your personal settings instead of the presets.